telerik/winforms-docs/controls/richtexteditor/features/hyperlink.md

 ### ToolTip

-By default, hyperlinks take a fixed string as a tool tip.
+By default, hyperlinks take a fixed string as a tooltip.
 The default format is:

->note "{0}{1} to follow link" - The first parameter is the URL, the second is "Ctrl + Click" which is taken from the localization file.
+>note "{0}{1} to follow link" - The first parameter is the URL, and the second is "Ctrl + Click" which is taken from the localization file.
 >

 You have control over it using the __HyperlinkToolTipFormatString__ of **RadRichTextEditor**, which will set the format for all hyperlinks in the document.

 ### HyperlinkClicked event

 When a hyperlink is clicked, the __HyperlinkClicked__ event of __RadRichTextEditor__ is fired.
-The sender of the event is the document element, which you have clicked, e.g. a **Span**, an **Image**, **InlineUIContainer**, etc. The __HyperlinkClickedEventArgs__ provide the possibility either to cancel or replace the navigation action.
-This is helpful when you need to validate the clicked hyperlink and prevent it from navigating to an unsecure address or from starting a local process.
+The sender of the event is the document element, that you have clicked, e.g. a **Span**, an **Image**, **InlineUIContainer**, etc. The __HyperlinkClickedEventArgs__ provides the possibility either to cancel or replace the navigation action.
+This is helpful when you need to validate the clicked hyperlink and prevent it from navigating to an unsecured address or from starting a local process.

 With the 2024 Q3 (2024.3.924), the default navigation behavior of the hyperlinks is to automatically open only valid and trusted addresses.
-The hyperlink navigation can be cancelled by either setting the __Handled__ property of the HyperlinkClickedEventArgs to _true_ or __IsTrustedUrl__ to _false_.
+The hyperlink navigation can be canceled by either setting the __Handled__ property of the HyperlinkClickedEventArgs to _true_ or __IsTrustedUrl__ to _false_.

 Here is an example of using the HyperlinkClicked event prompting that the clicked hyperlink might be unsafe and allows to cancel the navigation process upon receiving the end user confirmation: